elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`
 `Compile another term given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the other term's variable is nil, abort with "Invalid negate, I don't understand the variable '" then the other term's phrase then "'." and the rider; exit.`
+`If the other term's variable is nil, abort with "_Invalid negate, I don't understand the variable '_" then the other term's phrase then "_'._" and the rider; exit.`
-`Add an intermediate given the other term's type name and the rider's token's first.` `Add several fragments given "put" and the other term's variable and "into" and the intermediate and the other term's locus.` `Add two fragments given "negate" and the intermediate and the rider's token's first.` `Put the intermediate into the term's variable.` `Clear the term's phrase.`
+`Add an intermediate given the other term's type name and the rider's token's first.` `Add several fragments given "_put_" and the other term's variable and "_into_" and the intermediate and the other term's locus.`
+`Add two fragments given "_negate_" and the intermediate and the rider's token's first.` `Put the intermediate into the term's variable.` `Clear the term's phrase.`